top of page

 Microscope

-Oral Pathology
+Oral Biopsy / Pathology

 Even the most innocent appearing lesions can be a pre-cancerous lesion.
 Oral pathology is best diagnosed when examined by a professional and biopsy (surgical removal of the tissue sample) is performed.
 The tissue sample is then sent to an Oral Pathologist who can diagnosed under the microscope.
 Once a histological diagnosis have been made, Dr. Yi can help with further treatment recommendations as needed.